-2 Repealed by the Associations Incorporation Act 1987.
+2 Footnote no longer applicable.

 3 Section 5 expired 30 June 1994.
 It reads as follows:

 “

 5. Variation of the effect of the Trust Deed

 (1) On and after the date of the coming into operation of section 5 of the Acts Amendment (Contributions to Legal Aid Funding) Act 1990 1 the Law Society, as trustee of the Trust Deed, shall hold, stand possessed of, and apply all moneys received from banks in accordance with arrangements made under section 3(1) —